-- Essential debriefing (2 days)
+- Essential debriefing (two day course)

 Advanced simulation programme—Mapped to Level 2 (Advanced) on the Faculty Development Framework

-- Debriefing in clinical settings (1 day)
+- Debriefing in clinical settings (one day course)

-- Advancing your debriefing (1 day)
+- Advancing your debriefing (one day course)

 Expert simulation programme—Mapped to Level 3 (Expert) on the Faculty Development Framework